nkyparissas/Cellular_Automata_FPGA/README.md

 This thesis project implements a parallel framework for simulating cellular automata with the use of FPGAs in real time.
 The project is automatically generated based on the generic variables found on *TOP_LEVEL.vhd*, which the user has to adjust according to the cellular automaton rule they want to simulate.
 The only part of the project that must be designed by the user is the *CA_Engine.vhd* file, which is specific to each cellular automaton rule.
 This repository contains three *CA_Engine* examples that can be used as a template.

-A detailed description of the design's operation can be found in the thesis' text: [ *LINK GENERATION PENDING* ]
+A detailed description of the design's operation can be found in the [thesis' text](https://dias.library.tuc.gr/view/84584)

 The example projects found in this repository were synthesized and implemented with the use of *Vivado 2018.1* for *Digilent's Nexys 4 DDR* board which features *Artix 7* FPGA from *Xilinx*.
 The netlist constraints uploaded in this repository concern *Nexys 4 DDR*.
 In case the user wants to use a different board, different netlist constraints must be used.